Aspen Ecology

 Lichen Training

 Lichens are unusual organisms that demand specialist study.
-Whether a devoted amateur naturalist or a professional ecologist, let Aspen Ecology guide you and your team towards a fuller understanding of lichens and their habits.
+Whether devoted amateur naturalists or professional ecologists, let Aspen Ecology guide you and your group towards a fuller understanding of lichens and their habits.

 Lichen Education